SumaRagi07/Early_Signal/README.md

 - More than *60%* of reports within a tract are diagnosed as the same disease, and
 - At least *three similar reports* are found within a single DBSCAN cluster.

 Alerts appear in the app as soon as user logs in, based on their GPS enabled geo-point that is taken in.
-They can also be explored on the maps in the dashboard section, making it easy for users to see affected areas and understand the underlying risk—whether that means avoiding a contaminated venue or being aware of active respiratory cases nearby.
+They can also be explored on the maps in the dashboard section, making it easy for users to see affected areas and understand the underlying risk, whether that means avoiding a contaminated venue or being aware of active respiratory cases nearby.

 ---